barnacleboy/bulkWaterMarkExpressionPlugin/Readme.md

 bulkWaterMark Expression Plug-in Test
 ========
-This is a feasibility study for writing an expression plug-in for [bulkWaterMark](http://www.bulkWaterMark.com). bulkWaterMark is a freeware batch watermarking tool for protecting photos.
-There are also paid versions of bulkWaterMark, but the free one supports also this plug-in implementation.
-I needed a solution for watermarking 10,000+ pictures with a few properties per image file name that was saved in an xml.
+This is a feasibility study for writing an expression plug-in for [bulkWaterMark](http://www.pmlabs-apps.com/bulkwatermark/) (or [German](http://www.pmlabs.de/bulkwatermark/)). bulkWaterMark is a freeware to watermark photos in batch.
+There are also paid versions of bulkWaterMark, but the free one supports also this plug-in implementation too.
+I needed a solution to batch watermark 10,000+ pictures with a few properties per image file name that was saved in an xml.
 Therefore I have searched the internet for solutions and found bulkWaterMark and its expression features.
+With expressions you can put dynamic data into text watermarks to watermark photos with Exif tags like GPS coordinates or file creation time.

 Unfortunately the plug-in interface or SDK for bulkWaterMark is not documented (yet?), therefore I trialed and errored and put together a solution to get the xml data into my image watermarks.

 How to write plug-ins for bulkWaterMark
 --------